alexisrsantos/JAMA_Reply/README.md

 ![Figure 1](Rplot10.jpeg)

-* With this [file](OLS_Figure_Repository.R) you will be able to do:
+We are sharing our [code file](OLS_Figure_Repository.R).

+* This will guide you thtough the process of:
-         + Import the data
+         + Importing the data
-         + Fit an basic OLS model using the lm function.
+         + Fitting an basic OLS model using the lm function.
 We ran many models, and our results are robust to other specifications.
-         + Produce the "synthetic" data to solve the equation produced with lm (new_year object).
+         + Producing the "synthetic" data to solve the equation produced with lm (new_year object).
-         + Solve the ols model without Hurricane Maria effects
+         + Solving the OLS formula without Hurricane Maria effects.
-         + Produce prediction intervals for the observations.
+         + Producing "prediction intervals" for the observations.
-         + Merge everything in one dataset with cbind.
+         + Merging everything in one dataset with *cbind*.
-         + Produce the figure shown above.
+         + Produce the [figure](RPlot10.jpeg) shown above.

 If you have any questions, please create an [issue](https://github.com/alexisrsantos/JAMA_Reply/issues)